Section Image

 Why Live in Douglas

-Douglas is a rural community in Massachusetts, bordered by Rhode Island and Connecticut, with a population of around 9,000.
-Known for its quiet atmosphere and lack of commercial activity, the area features nearly 6,000 acres of wooded conservation land, including Douglas State Forest, where visitors can hike, mountain bike, or snowmobile.
-Wallum Lake offers fishing and boating opportunities.
-The Southern New England Trunkline Trail (SNETT) runs 22 miles through six Massachusetts towns, providing a scenic route for daily walks and horseback riding.
-Manchaug Pond and Whitin Reservoir are popular spots for fishing, hiking, and camping, with facilities like Sutton Falls Campgrounds offering weekend getaways.
-Douglas has a mix of historic properties and new constructions, including Colonial Revivals, midcentury Cape Cods, ranch-style homes, and New Traditional properties.
-Some homes offer private access to Whitin Reservoir or Manchaug Pond.
+Douglas, Massachusetts, is a rural community bordering Rhode Island and Connecticut, known for its quiet atmosphere and lack of commercial activity, including the absence of stoplights.
+The town, home to about 9,000 residents, offers access to miles of trails and nearly 6,000 acres of wooded conservation land.
+Douglas State Forest, open from sunrise to sunset, provides opportunities for mountain biking, snowmobiling, and hiking past cedar swamps.
+Wallum Lake, located on the forest’s southeastern edge, is popular for fishing and boating.
+The Southern New England Trunkline Trail (SNETT) runs 22 miles from Douglas State Forest to Franklin State Forest, offering a scenic route for daily walks and horseback riding.
+Manchaug Pond and Whitin Reservoir provide additional outdoor attractions, including fishing, hiking, biking, and camping.
+Homes in Douglas range from historic Colonial Revivals to midcentury Cape Cods and ranch-style homes, with new constructions also available.
 The small downtown area features historic architecture, a few businesses, and the popular Grille on Main restaurant.
-Douglas Orchard & Farm sells farm-raised meats and hosts events, while the Douglas Flea Market offers antiques and collectibles.
-Community events such as Oktoberfest and the Douglas Winter Stroll bring residents together throughout the year.
-Douglas Public School District serves the neighborhood with new elementary, middle, and high school buildings.
-The area is car-dependent, with access to Massachusetts state Route 16 and Route 146, leading to Worcester (20 miles away) and Providence (30 miles away).
+Douglas Orchard & Farm sells farm-raised meats and hosts community events, while the Douglas Flea Market offers antiques and collectibles.
+Community events like Oktoberfest and the Douglas Winter Stroll bring residents together throughout the year.
+The Douglas Public School District serves the area with highly rated schools.
+Douglas is car-dependent, with access to major thoroughfares leading to Worcester, 20 miles away, and Providence, 30 miles away.
 For air travel, Worcester Regional Airport is 22 miles away, and Rhode Island T.F.
 Green International Airport is 34 miles away.
-The crime rate in Douglas is lower than the national average, contributing to its appeal as a quiet, rural community.

 Home Trends in Douglas, MA